blauertee/Teamviewer4Linux/README.md

 ### Prerequisites

 -   Use this only with close friends relatives or other people you trust fully
+-   Your machine is accessible via SSH + Key authentification from the internet

 ### Steps to Run the Script